sophiawang0v0/sophiawang0v0.github.io/_pages/about.md

   - /about.html
 ---

-Hiiii,
+Hello,

-I'm sophia.
-I took my high school in BHSFIC (Beijing, China) and currently a student at University of Wisconsin-Madison.
-I'm interest in Labor economy and Industrial Organization.
+Welcome to my personal page, I'll post courses I took and notes for reference.
+Hope this can help.

-Coffee & Gundam model lover.
+Recently I'm interest in Bouldering and Top Rope.